mediamaker/tarotlygatsby/_posts/tarot-cards/the-fool.md

   lies ahead or great rewards await, The Fool departs on a grand adventure, ready for new experiences and to begin their journey.
 meaning: >-
-  You may be about to take a leap of faith, and this card bodes well for you.
-  Remember it's never too late to open your heart and manifest your perfect life.
+  The Fool represents not only the beginning of a new adventure or a new chapter but also the need to take a leap of faith.
+The dog at the Fool's side suggests faithfulness, the need to have faith in our journey.
+The dog can suggest that your journey will be accompanied by a companion, but more often can mean a spirit guide.
+We are reminded that we are never truly alone.
+The dog is also a symbol of protection.
+The Fool card reminds us that it's never too late to follow your dreams on a journey or adventure, whether you can see what lies ahead or you or not.
 reversedMeaning: >-
-  The reversed Fool suggests the big change you are considering may not have the outcome you're expecting.
+  The reversed Fool suggests the big change you are considering may not have the outcome you are expecting.
 Ensure you've taken time to turn over all the details.
-Then take a deep breath and ask yourself if it's still the right decision.
+Take a deep breath and ask yourself if it's still the right decision for you.
+You may feel reluctant to take that leap of faith.
+Make sure you consider all your options.
+On the other hand, this card reversed can indicate that you are acting recklessly and are jumping into situations without fully considering the consequences.
+It is possible to live in the moment without putting yourself and others at risk.
 suit: Does Not Apply
 element: Does Not Apply
 yesOrNo: 'Yes'